Home » Paper Flowers » DIY Paper Flower Supplies: Step-by-Step Guide to Crafting Realistic Blooms

 The Best Glue For Paper Flowers

-Glue Gun: Of course, we will need something to hold all those petals together!
-I always opt to use a glue gun because it holds well and dries quickly, which is exactly what you are looking for when you are making paper flowers!
+Glue Gun: Of course, we’ll need something to hold all those petals together.
+I always opt to use a glue gun because it holds well and dries quickly, which is exactly what you’re looking for when making paper flowers.

 Bearly Art Glue: Occasionally, there will be a paper type that hot glue may not agree with – this happens to me every once and a while with glitter or metallic paper.

-In that case, I love to use the Bearly Art brand!
+In that case, I love to use the Bearly Art brand.
 Their glue dries clear and relatively quickly.
-This is also great if you are making flowers with kids or anyone you don’t want working with hot glue.
+This is also great if you’re making flowers with kids or anyone you don’t want working with hot glue.

 Supplies for stemming paper flowers